atom/atom/docs/creating-a-theme.md

 with a few handy extensions.

-Since CSS is the basis of the theming system, we can load multiple themes within Atom and they behaves just as they would on a website.
-Themes loaded first are overridden by themes which are loaded later (the order is controlled from within the Settings pane).
+Since CSS is the basis of the theming system, we can load multiple themes within Atom and they behave just as they would on a website.
+Themes loaded first are overridden by themes which are loaded later (the order is controlled from within the Settings/Themes pane).

 This flexibility is helpful for users which prefer a light interface with a dark